Mugen-Houyou/faas-web-ui-1/README.md

 ```
 Then visit `http://localhost:8080`.

 The frontend includes a field to specify the API URL.
 The default is `http://localhost:8000`, which points to the FastAPI backend.
 If specifying a different server, make sure CORS settings are configured properly.
+Additional origins can be added via the `CORS_ALLOW_ORIGINS` variable in the `.env` file (comma-separated).

 ## Usage
 After entering a JWT token, select a language and write your code.
 If there is STDIN input, enter it as blocks separated by blank lines.
 Each block can contain multiple lines, and a new execution is triggered when a blank line is encountered.
 Press the **Execute!** button to receive an array of results, one per input block.